Maurizio Bevilacqua

-Maurizio Bevilacqua (/it/; born June 1, 1960) is a Canadian politician who served as the 4th mayor of Vaughan from 2010 to 2022.
+Maurizio Bevilacqua (/it/; born June 1, 1960) is a Canadian politician who served as the fourth mayor of Vaughan from 2010 to 2022.
 He was a Liberal member of Parliament (MP) from 1988 to 2010 and was one of eleven candidates for the 2006 leadership contest, but dropped out of the race on August 14, 2006.
 He has been described in the media as a "right-of-centre, business friendly Liberal".

 He resigned his seat in the House of Commons of Canada and announced on September 3, 2010, that he would be a candidate for mayor of Vaughan.
-On October 25 he was elected mayor.
+On October 25, he was elected mayor.

 Early life

 Born in Sulmona, Italy, he arrived in Canada in 1970 at the age of 10.
 As a youth, he attended Emery Collegiate and received a Bachelor of Arts from York University.
 He has two children, Jean-Paul and Victoria.

 Politics

 He first got involved in party politics by working as a staffer for Sergio Marchi, and would later participate in student politics at York University.

-Initially elected in the 1988 election, he defeated the Progressive Conservative candidate by only 77 votes.
-The results were voided by the courts, and a by-election was called for 1990.

-Bevilacqua won the 1990 by-election in York North by over 7,000 votes, despite a strong effort by the New Democratic Party.
+Bevilacqua ran as the Liberal candidate in the 1988 federal election in the riding of York North.
+Following a judicial recount, the Progressive Conservative candidate, Michael O'Brien, was declared the winner and served 55 days as the member of Parliament for York North.
+In January 1989, however, the decision was overturned on appeal and Bevilacqua was declared elected by 77 votes.
+He served until the Supreme Court of Ontario annulled the results due to voting irregularities in May 1990, leaving the seat vacant.
+Bevilacqua won the 1990 by-election in York North by over 7,000 votes.

 Bevilacqua represented the districts of York North (1988–1997), Vaughan—King—Aurora (1997–2004) and Vaughan (2004–2010).
 He is a former secretary of state (Science, Research and Development) and (International Financial Institutions).
 He is also a former parliamentary secretary to the minister of Labour (Human Resources Development) and to the Minister of Employment and Immigration (Human Resources Development).
 He was formerly a consultant.

 He was the longtime chair of the Commons finance committee.
 While a fiscal conservative, Bevilacqua has supported same-sex marriage.